aryan1113/aryan1113.github.io/guides/xkcd.md

 ---
 layout: guides
 title: xkcd Art
+description: xkcd art that I Aryan Pandey from IIIT Jabalpur, really like
 ---

 I discovered xkcd art around 2020, and initially it felt kinda mundane and very template-ish, which after some ponit in time just kinda stuck with me.